The States Assembly agreed the first law changes on 15 September 2021.

 You may pay the same, less or more combined tax.
 One spouse or civil partner may pay more, the other less.

-It is your choice to elect to be independently taxed from 2023 or 2024 and if your tax bill is higher after you have moved you'll have to pay the additional tax.
+It is your choice to elect to be independently taxed from 2025 and if your tax bill is higher after you have moved you'll have to pay the additional tax.

 You should make sure you understand all the information about Independent Taxation and use the tax calculator.
 You can also seek advice from a qualified tax adviser or tax agent and Jersey Citizens Advice is available in certain circumstances.